skgadi/cbc/README.md

-# cbc
+# capacitor bank calculations (CBC)
-Capacitor bank calculations
+The capacitor bank calculations (CBC) app is an electrical-engineering tool that calculates the number of capacitors, voltage rating, and reactive power for a selected situation.